adsabs/ADSMasterPipeline/README.md

     - index-solr: internal queue of records to send to solr
     - index-metrics: internal queue of records to send to metrics on aws
     - index-data-links-resolver: internal queue of records to send to data links resolver
+    - update-scix-id: update `scix_id` field for records with specified bibcodes
+    - scix-id-flag: flag to set the action for update-scix-id: update specified records, update all records, force update specific scix_ids, force update all scix_ids, reset specific scix_id to None, reset all scix_ids to None

 ## Setup (recommended)